Prophydr/Rust-BlackJack/README.md

-I do not know what im doing.\n
+I do not know what im doing.
 Have not open docs, tldr